onesmile/learngit/readme.txt

-Git is a vision control system.
-Git is free software.
 Git is a distributed version control system.
-Qu ge!!!
+Git is free software distributed under the GPL.